in , ,

 Known for its well-preserved medieval core and Jewish quarter, Krakow, a southern Poland city close to the Czech Republic, Centered on the magnificent, vast Rynek Glówny (market square), the old town is bordered by Planty Park and traces of the medieval fortifications of the city.
 A Renaissance-era trading center called Cloth Hall and a 14th-century Gothic cathedral called St. Mary’s Basilica occupies this plaza.
 Krakow’s gorgeous sights make it the second-best city trip in Poland.
 Rising on a hill above the Vistula River are Wawel Castle and Cathedral, a vast Gothic royal palace-turned-museum exhibiting European paintings and sculpture.
 At Oskar Schindler’s Factory and the former Jewish enclave, Kazimierz, which is now filled with chic cafés and clubs, the city’s Jewish past is on exhibit.
 Day visits to neighboring Auschwitz-Birkenau, a Nazi concentration camp monument and museum, or 327m-deep Wielowicz Salt Mine—with a great labyrinth of tunnels, chapels, and publically accessible chambers—are common among visitors.

-READ ALSO: Top 10 Fastest Trains In The world 2024
+READ ALSO: Top 10 Richest People In China 2024 Chinese Billionaires (Net Worth)

 3. Gdańsk